1999 Missouri Proposition B: Supporters

 Support for concealed carry laws in Missouri grew gradually throughout the 1990s.
 In 1991, a group to promote such laws called "the conference" was formed and that nickname was used until the Missouri Legislative Issues Council (MOLIC) was formed in 1995 for official recognition.
 Support for these laws increased in part as a response to the Brady Handgun Violence Prevention Act and other national gun control efforts.

 After author/columnist John Ross made his attempts to convince Missouri legislators, other supporters also emerged.
-The NRA formed Missourians Against Crime (MAC) in 1998 as their spokesman into Missouri.
+The National Rifle Association of America (NRA) formed Missourians Against Crime (MAC) in 1998 as their spokesman into Missouri.
 This created an issue with the MOLIC membership.
 Negative campaigns seldom succeed in Missouri.
 The MOLIC organization was transformed into Missourians for Personal Safety(MPS) for the 1998 Proposition B campaign with Steve McGhee as the President.
 These combined efforts brought notoriety to Greg Jeffery, attorney/author Kevin Jamison, and Tim Oliver, to the forefront of their local/regional news media.
 As the Missouri Sport Shooting Association (MSSA), joined (unofficially) in support, they all proceeded with their regional campaigning attempts.
 Eventually, more and more individuals heard of these volunteers/members and took up the task to support the proposition with smaller meetings and neighborhood 'grass roots' action groups.

 Police Officers generally supported the measure: "In a recent poll, more than eighty-five percent of our 1352 members favored Right-to-Carry.", Letter to St. Louis Police Chief Ron Henderson, from Sgt.
 John J. Johnson, President St. Louis Police Officers Association, 1/23/99."

 The Gateway Civil Liberties Alliance (GCLA) arose after the failure to pass the proposition in 1999; forming itself from MOLIC, MPS, and with WMSA giving support, to become the leadership and legislative clearing house for the 2003 success in passing a shall-issue law.
 Frequent trips to Jefferson City by Greg Jeffery (GCLA cofounder) earned him the nickname 'braintrust' to a newly created law that was adopted by Missouri in 2003.